Upstate Concert Hall to move to Downtown Albany

 The new space is anticipated to have a layout similar to The Chance in Poughkeepsie; two rooms, the largest of which on the first floor with the smallest downstairs.
-Etoll expressed confidence in Redburn, calling Buell a “music guy who knows what he wants.”
+Etoll expressed confidence in Redburn, calling its principal Jeff Buell a “music guy who knows what he wants.”

 Etoll’s Step Up Presents has ushered acts like Snoop Dog, Lumineers, 21 Pilots into the suburban strip mall setting for well over a decade.
 Formerly Northern Lights, the venue on Route 146 has been a live music destination since 1996.
 He’s also responsible for some of the largest shows at The Egg.
 That arrangement is not expected to change.

 “The shows we do at the Palace and the shows we do at The Egg, none of those shows will compete with the club,” said Etoll.
 “There’s theatre shows versus club shows.
 It’s going to be exactly what we had in Clifton Park only it’s going to be in downtown Albany.”